freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-javascript-calorie-counter/part-38.md

 <section id='description'>

-Let's create a few more HTML elements to add to the `output`.
+Next, let's create and add a horizontal rule (`hr`) element to the output.

-Create an `h4` element and assign it to a variable named `recommended`.
+Create an `hr` element and assign it to a variable named `line`.

 </section>